“Now That He’s Not A Child, My Grown Son Hates Me”: On Resentment In Adult Children

 Here are some suggestions for delivering a heartfelt apology:

-• Apologize for the action.
+- Apologize for the wrong action.

-• Focus on amends and solutions.
+- Focus on the matter of amends and solutions.

 Finding mental health support for a healthy parent-child relationship